Gaschrod/Advanced-Digital-Architecture-project---CacheSimulator/README.md

 CacheSimulator
 ==============

-A cache simulator in Python for CS 530
+This version of the cache simulator was adapted from the original version created by Lucian Ghinda and Moa Raji and adapted to python3 for the class ELEC-H473 (Microprocessor architecture) at ULB.

 Documentation on cache configuration and trace files are located in their respective folders